grisha/grisha.github.com/source/_posts/2018-10-18-relative-imports-hack-in-go.markdown

 {% endcodeblock %}

-I cannot think of any downsides to doing this, if you know of any, please do comment!
+I cannot think of any downsides to this approach, if you know of any, please do comment!